We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 However, the symptoms can be similar.
 Medical News Today lists cannabinoid hangover symptoms, including dry mouth, fatigue, headaches, and lethargy.
 If you feel out of sorts, tired, dehydrated, or otherwise not normal the next day after using cannabinoids, you may be experiencing a hangover.

 We can tell that edible hangovers aren’t a desired effect — in general, hangovers never are.
 So, how can you prevent edible hangovers and minimize their effects?
+And, how do you come down from an edible high?

 How to Recover From an Edible Hangover